yifuwang0114-dev/FHC_DT/README.md

-# DT: Constrained Tetrahedralization Tool
+# CT: Constrained Tetrahedralization Tool

 This repository provides the executable tools, partial source code, and experimental data used in the paper "Robust Constrained Tetrahedralization with Steiner-point-free Boundaries".